AN INSTRUMENTAL MUSIC PROGRAM OFFERING STUDENTS IN REMOTE INDIGENOUS COMMUNITIES THE SAME OPPORTUNITIES AS ALL QUEENSLAND SCHOOL CHILDREN

 CYIP offers students in the remote Indigenous communities of Aurukun, Coen and Hope Vale the opportunity to gain instrumental music experiences on par with metropolitan schools.

-The program provides year-round artists-in-residence, exclusive teacher mentoring, an annual intensive band camp program that brings together the three Cape York schools, and the chance to show off their skills with
+The program provides year-round artists-in-residence, exclusive teacher mentoring, an annual intensive music camp program that brings together the three Cape York schools, and the chance to show off their skills with public performances.

 Music makers of the future get together to jam.